and what do I need to know before I apply to Rockvale?

-- We are not a vacation place or an airbnb.
+- We are not a vacation place or an Airbnb.
 We are not simply “accommodations” for anyone who wants to come.
 We are a writer’s colony.
 That means you must be a writer in order to stay with us.
 You must apply and be accepted through the application procedure found on the “Apply” page of the website.
 We have rules that are clearly spelled out in our writer’s contract and we expect writers to abide by them.
 Writers should be independent, flexible, responsible, and able to appreciate and work in a rural environment.

 - We know many writers hesitate to call themselves writers.
 You should know we don’t define “writer” in terms of any specific success.
 If you have a heart for writing and you spend time writing, you are a writer.
 We have a special place in our heart for beginner and emerging writers.
 We believe these writers can benefit from a residency just as much as established writers.
 Therefore, publication is not a requirement for acceptance to RWC.
 Neither is any specific educational degree or program.
 What is our requirement, then?
 Read on!

 - Applicants should have a writing project in progress and should be able to articulate the importance and passion they feel for it.
 We cannot stress this enough.
 We ask specifically, “Why is this project important to you?”
 We learn a lot about the writer when they answer this question.
 If an applicant doesn’t have a good understanding about why they want to come to the colony, then they probably aren’t ready to come.
 We protect the purpose of the colony by ensuring applicants can answer this question in detailed and convincing language.